lumeland/lume.land/docs/configuration/config-file.md

 ## Basic options

-The basic options allows to configure the paths of your site:

 ### src

 This is the directory of the sources of your site.
 All files needed to build